gijs/applitude/index.md

 ## Overview

 iApplause provides a domain specific language to describe iPhone applications, esp. the boring parts which are manually coded over and over again, in a crisp and precise way.
-For example, this application loads data from a URL, parses the [JSON document](http://ralfebert.github.com/iApplause/demo/devices.json) and shows it using generated `UITableViewController` classes:
+For example, this application loads data from a URL, parses a [JSON document](https://github.com/ralfebert/iApplause/blob/gh-pages/demo/devices.json) and shows it using generated `UITableViewController` classes:

 ![iApplause demo application](demo.png)